Johnny Abarrientos: Professional career

-Alaska Aces
+Alaska Aces (1993–2001)

-Alaska selected Abarrientos 3rd overall in the 1993 PBA Draft and showed impressive performances in his rookie season.
-In his second season, he was included in the RP National team bound for the 1994 Asian Games held in Hiroshima, Japan.
+The Alaska Milkmen selected Abarrientos third overall in the 1993 PBA Draft.
+Coach Tim Cone was convinced that he would be the future of their point guard position.
+Alaska then dropped Frankie Lim, a key member of its first champion team, to make room for Abarrientos.
+He showed impressive performances in his rookie season.

-From 1994 to 1998, Abarrientos led Alaska to eight PBA titles, including the grand slam winning 1996 season.
-He was named as the Most Valuable Player during the same season and the Best Player of the Conference in the Commissioner's Cup.
+From 1994 to 1998, Abarrientos led Alaska to nine PBA titles, including the grand slam winning 1996 season.
+He was named as the Most Valuable Player during the same season, averaging 14.6 points, 4.9 rebounds, 5.4 assists, and 1.4 steals and becoming the first guard to win the award.

-In 1997, talks of Abarrientos' potential participation in the NBA came, when Charlotte Hornets scout Joe Bettancourt offered Abarrientos a contract to participate in the Hornets' pre-season camp.
-Abarrientos, though, declined the offer to concentrate on his pro career in the PBA.
-In 1997 Abarrientos average a career high 16.7 Points and a league leading 8.6 assists per game.
+In 1997, talks of Abarrientos' potential participation in the NBA came when Charlotte Hornets scout Joe Bettancourt offered Abarrientos a contract to participate in the Hornets' pre-season camp.
+However, talks stalled out after Bettancourt sold his shares in his agency with Charlotte and Abarrientos was never called back.
+In 1997, Abarrientos averaged a career high 16.7 points and a league-leading 8.6 assists per game.
+He also won the Best Player of the Conference award in the Commissioner's Cup.

-In 1998, Abarrientos was included in the Philippine Centennial Team, coached by his Alaska mentor Tim Cone.
-With him, Alvin Patrimonio and fellow Alaska teammates Kenneth Duremdes, Bong Hawkins and Jojo Lastimosa, the Nationals took home the bronze medal in the Bangkok Asian Games.

 Two years later, Abarrientos was named in the PBA's 25 Greatest Players of All-Time as part of the league's anniversary on April 9, 2000.
-During the same year, Abarrientos' career started to diminish despite the Aces winning the All-Filipino crown.
+During the same year, Abarrientos' career started to diminish despite the Aces winning the All-Filipino Cup crown.
+In what would be his last season with Alaska, he averaged 7.9 points, 4.2 rebounds, 5.0 assists, and 35 minutes in 43 games.
 After the season, Abarrientos and Poch Juinio were swapped to the Pop Cola Panthers for Ali Peek and Jon Ordonio.

-Pop Cola Panthers
+Pop Cola Panthers (2001)

-Abarrientos put on a decent performance in his only season with the Panthers in 2001.
+Abarrientos was tasked with improving Pop Cola's play, which had put them at the bottom of the league standings in previous seasons.
+He put on a decent performance in his only season with the Panthers in 2001.
 With Rudy Hatfield and former Alaska teammates Lastimosa and Juinio around, they led Pop Cola to a third-place finish in the All-Filipino Cup.
-After the year, Pop Cola was bought by the San Miguel Corporation and was renamed as the Coca-Cola Tigers.
+For the season, he averaged 9.6 points in 44 games for Pop Cola.